We offer a multitude of immunizations including RSV, COVID, Flu, Shingrix, Pneumonia, Tdap, HepA, HepB, and Travel Vaccines

 Will this be an annual vaccine like the Flu Vaccine?

-Similar to the influenza virus which peaks in the fall & winter each year, RSV follows a similar pattern; however, early clinical data shows that the RSV vaccine may be effective for as long as two season (two years)The vaccine currently is only available as stand-alone RSV vaccine alone; however, in future years, there may be a combined option for RSV-Flu Vaccine together.
+Similar to the influenza virus which peaks in the fall & winter each year, RSV follows a similar pattern; however, early clinical data shows that the RSV vaccine may be effective for as long as two season (two years)The vaccine currently is only available as stand-alone RSV vaccine; however, in future years, there may be a combined option for RSV-Flu Vaccine together.

 Why get a Pneumococcal Vaccine?